 It's easy to see which of these two people smoke, right?

 Have you noticed any other effects of smoking on the looks and beauty of people you know?
-If you smoke, which of these effects would you most like to avoid getting, and why?
+If you smoke, which of these effects would you most hate to get, and why?

 7. Smoking harms our health